 Dr. Ellen Chance Sanders grew up in New Bern, North Carolina, and attended college at the University of North Carolina at Chapel Hill.
 She completed medical school and her residency in ophthalmology at Wake Forest University.
 Dr. Sanders joined Dr. Schauer and Dr. Collins in 2009.
 She left the practice when she moved to Colorado in 2020.

 Dr. Rita DiGrazia Page grew up in Richmond, Virginia.
 She attended college at UVA.
 Following college, she taught for Teach for America for two years in Baltimore, Maryland.
 Dr. Page returned to UVA for medical school and her residency in ophthalmology.
-She joined Dr. Schauer and Dr. Collins at Blue Ridge Ophthalmology in 2019.
+She joined Dr. Schauer, Dr. Collins and Dr. Sanders at Blue Ridge Ophthalmology in 2019.

 While the field of ophthalmology, as well as medicine in general, faces many challenges going forward, Blue Ridge Ophthalmology intends to continue its tradition of providing exceptional care far into the future.